tano-systems/meta-tanowrt/meta-tanowrt-hsl-nxp/README.md

 ## Building

-Build SD card image for Raspberry Pi 3 Model B or B+ board as an example:
+Build SD card image for NXP LS1028A RDB board as an example:

 ```shell
 MACHINE=nxp-ls1028ardb bitbake tanowrt-image-full